dgarciarieckhof/Data-Odyssey/README.md

 2. **SPGPS:** Spanning Groups - Building Relationships From Contextual Data
 3. **LBERT:** N classes classification using BERT models for long-text (N>2)
 4. **NTTW:** No Time To Watch - Building an AI-Powered Video Understanding System
+5. **VLMs:** Visual Language Models: Exploring Capabilities and Potential Use Cases